Deconfinement transition within the Curci-Ferrari model -- Renormalization scale and scheme dependences: The framework

 As long as this symmetry is explicitly realized in the system, the Polyakov loop needs to vanish, which makes the free energy of the heavy test quark infinite and which, in turn, is interpreted as the confining phase of the thermal bath of gluons.
 In contrast, the spontaneous breaking of the symmetry allows the Polyakov loop to acquire a non-zero value, corresponding to a finite free energy and thus to a deconfined phase.
 This shows that the Polyakov loop plays the role of an order parameter for center symmetry and, as such, allows one to identify the confinement/deconfinement transition within the pure Yang-Mills system.
 This order parameter is gauge-invariant, that is invariant under the action of ${\cal G}_0$.

 In the continuum, however, where the Polyakov loop is not the simplest quantity to evaluate, it might be useful to identify simpler order parameters that probe the same symmetry.
 This can be done, in particular, by choosing a background $\bar A_c$ such that \beq \bar A_c^{U_c}=\bar A_c\,, \eeq for a certain transformation $U_c$ obeying the condition (\ref{eq:k}) with $\smash{1\leq k<N}$.\footnote{In what follows, we shall work essentially with $\smash{k=1}$.} We refer to these types of backgrounds as center-invariant and to the associated gauges as center-invariant Landau gauges.
 Now, because of Eqs.~(\ref{eq:prop}) and (\ref{eq:inv}), the transformation $U_c$ is a symmetry of the gauge-fixed action in the corresponding gauge:\footnote{This identity substantially differs from the more general one (\ref{eq:prop}).
 Indeed, the latter reflects a connection between two distinct gauges characterized by $\bar A$ and $\bar A^U\neq\bar A$, while the former is a symmetry constraint within a particular gauge characterized by $\bar A_c$.} \beq S_{\bar A_c}[A^{U_c}]=S_{\bar A_c}[A]\,. \eeq This simple observation allows one to define alternative order parameters for the confinement/deconfinement transition in terms of the $n$-point functions \cite{vanEgmond:2022nuo,vanEgmond:2023lfu}.
 The simplest example, on which we shall focus in the present work, is that of the one-point function $\langle A\rangle_{\bar A_c}$.
+This proposal differs from the popular choice based on the use of self-consistent backgrounds $\smash{\bar{A}_s=\langle A\rangle_{\bar A_s}}$ and the associated background effective action.
+We shall compare the two approaches in Sec.~\ref{subsec: background pot}.